az-digital/az_quickstart/modules/custom/az_migration/README.md

 ## Reusable plugins

-These plugins are designed to be resuable in custom migrations.
+These plugins are designed to be reusable in custom migrations.

 ### Process plugins